EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > If none of the tests succeeds, the expression should report an error.

 *Solution is too long, see the code repository.*

+> Exercise 3.13 [★] Change the values of the language so that integers are the only expressed values.
+Modify `if` so
+> that the value 0 is treated as false and all other values are treated as true.
+Modify the predicates accordingly.

+*Solution is too long, see the code repository.*

+> Exercise 3.14 [★★] As an alternative to the preceding exercise, add a new nonterminal *Bool-exp* of boolean
+> expressions to the language.
+Change the production for conditional expressions to say
+>
+> *Expression* ::= `if `*Bool-exp*` then `*Expression*` else `*Expression*
+>
+> Write suitable productions for *Bool-exp* and implement `value-of-bool-exp`.
+Where do the predicates of exercise 3.8
+> wind up in this organization?

+*Solution is too long, see the code repository.*

+> Exercise 3.15 [★] Extend the language by adding a new operation `print` that takes one argument, prints it, and
+> returns the integer 1.
+Why is this operation not expressible in our specification framework?

+*See the code repository for implementation.*

+Because `print` cause a side effect while our specification framework does not have something to do this.